garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Affordance.md

-- "to afford" is to $\rightarrow$ offer, yield, provide, give or furnish something It is an opportunity provided by the thing for
+- "to afford" is to $\rightarrow$ offer, yield, provide, give or furnish something
+- User can understand its use by looking at =i
+It is an opportunity provided by the thing for the user to interact with it correctly